 In practice, the only way new BitUSD enters circulation is if there is someone willing to pay enough of a premium to convince a short to provide guaranteed liquidity at the price feed on demand, while also covering the cost of exchange rate risk.
-This premium will be higher for the backing cryptocurrency in a bear market, and will be lower in a bull market.
+This premium will be higher for the backing cryptocurrency in a bear market and will be lower in a bull market.

 The Long (BitUSD holder)

 The very first buyer of BitUSD will have to pay the lowest premium set by the shorters.
-For the sake of discussion, let’s assume the first BitUSD was created in a bear market and cost $1.05 to create.
+For the sake of discussion, let’s assume creating the first BitUSD was in a bear market and cost $1.05 to create.
 The holder of that BitUSD has two options: sell it on the market for $1.04, or request forced settlement for $1.00.
-Clearly, the forced settlement option would only be used in situations where there was a decrease in total demand for BitUSD and there were no offers to buy it above $1.00.
+Clearly, the forced settlement option would only be the case in situations where there was a decrease in total demand for BitUSD and there were no offers to buy it above $1.00.